hashicorp/field-workshops-terraform/instructor-guides/frequently_asked_questions.md

 ```

 **Q. What is the Bonus Lab?**<br>
 A. The bonus lab is meant for intermediate to advanced users who have already completed the main track.
 The bonus lab is a challenging combination that tests several skills learned in the Terraform Cloud workshop.
-The Bonus Lab can be run after either the AWS or Azure workshop.
+There are different sentinel policies for the bonus lab depending on whether you're using AWS, Azure or GCP.
 Access it here:<br>
 https://instruqt.com/hashicorp/tracks/terraform-cloud-bonus-lab

 **Q. My student doesn't have any Azure credentials, what do we do to fix it?**<br>